Supporting imagery

 The System routines

-- Getting the button presses from the controllers and, in the case of the MVS, the coin slots.
+- Reading button presses from the controllers and, in the case of the MVS, the coin slots.

-- Initialise VRAM with the proper structure for the sprite blocks and the Fix tile map.
+- Initialising VRAM with the proper structure for the sprite blocks and the Fix tile map.

 Interestingly enough, system routines may, in turn, call game routines to continue some operations.
 This means games are also tasked with implementing certain calls [26] [27].
 For instance, the System ROM may request the following from games: